February 26 incident: Political violence

-The years leading up to the February 26 Incident were marked by a series of outbursts of violence by the young officers and their fellow nationalists against political opponents.
-Most notable was the May 15 Incident of 1932, in which young naval officers assassinated Prime Minister Inukai Tsuyoshi.
-This incident is significant because it convinced the young army officers (who were aware of, but not involved in, the attack) of the need to utilize troops in any potential coup attempt.
+The years leading up to the February 26 Incident were marked by a series of violent outbursts by the young officers and their fellow nationalists against political opponents.
+Most notable was the May 15 Incident of 1932 in which young naval officers assassinated Prime Minister Inukai Tsuyoshi.
+The incident is significant because it convinced the young army officers (who were aware of but not involved in the attack) of the need to use troops in any potential coup attempt.
 The ringleaders of the incident, as in the previous March and October incidents, received relatively light punishments.

 The direct prelude to the February 26 Incident, however, was the 1934 Military Academy Incident (November Incident) and its consequences.
-In this incident, Captain Takaji Muranaka and Captain Asaichi Isobe, prominent members of the Kokutai Genri-ha, were arrested for planning a coup with a group of military cadets.
-Muranaka and Isobe admitted discussing such a coup, but denied having any plans to actually carry it out.
+The incident consisted of the arrests of Captain Takaji Muranaka and Captain Asaichi Isobe, prominent members of the Kokutai Genri-ha, for planning a coup with a group of military cadets.
+Muranaka and Isobe admitted discussing such a coup but denied having any plans of actually carrying it out.
 The military court investigating the incident found there was insufficient evidence to indict, but Muranaka and Isobe were suspended by the army.
-The two were convinced that the incident was a Tōsei-ha attack on the young officers and began circulating a pamphlet calling for a "housecleaning" of the IJA and naming Nagata as the "chief villain".
+The two were convinced that the incident was a Tōsei-ha attack on the young officers and began circulating a pamphlet calling for a "housecleaning" of the IJA and naming Tetsuzan Nagata as the "chief villain."
 They were then expelled from the IJA.

-It was at this time that the last Kōdō-ha officer in a prominent position, General Masaki, was forced out of office.
-The insidious and cantankerous Masaki was generally disliked by his colleagues and his removal was not purely political but the young officers were enraged because, having become disillusioned with Araki for his failures to overcome resistance in the cabinet during his time as War Minister, Masaki had become the focus of their hopes.
+At around this time, General Jinzaburō Mazaki, the last Kōdō-ha officer in a prominent position, was forced out of office.
+The insidious and cantankerous Mazaki was generally disliked by his colleagues and his removal was not purely political, but the young officers were enraged because Mazaki had become the focus of their hopes after they became disillusioned with Araki for his failures to overcome resistance in the cabinet during his time as War Minister.
 Muranaka and Isobe released a new pamphlet attacking Nagata for the dismissal, as did Nishida.

-On 12 August 1935, in the Aizawa Incident, Lieutenant-Colonel Saburō Aizawa, a member of the Kokutai Genri-ha and a friend of Masaki, murdered Nagata in his office in retaliation.
+On 12 August 1935, in the Aizawa Incident, Lieutenant-Colonel Saburō Aizawa, a member of the Kokutai Genri-ha and a friend of Mazaki, murdered Nagata in his office in retaliation.
 Aizawa's public trial, which began in late January 1936, became a media sensation, as Aizawa and the Kokutai Genri-ha leadership, in collusion with the judges, turned it into a soapbox from which their ideology could be broadcast.
-Aizawa's supporters in the mass media praised his "morality and patriotism", and Aizawa himself came to be seen as "a simple soldier who sought only to reform the army and the nation according to the true National Principle."
+Aizawa's supporters in the mass media praised his "morality and patriotism," and Aizawa himself came to be seen as "a simple soldier who sought only to reform the army and the nation according to the true National Principle."

-Richard Sims argues that the designation "Japanese fascism" is appropriate for the episode because: